Standard SQL in Google BigQuery: Advantages and Examples of Use in Marketing

 The full syntax of the query, with explanations of what can be included in each operator, is compiled as a schema in the BigQuery documentation.

-Features of Standard SQL syntax:
+Features of SQL syntax in BigQuery:

 • Commas are needed to list fields in the SELECT statement.